 Romanian film auteur Radu Jude was a member of our international jury in 2019.
 The director is known for turning his eye toward the darker side of his country's past.
 With his new film, however, he looks at the present and the influence of social media.

-Moderated by film critic Nick Pinkerton, together with film magazine Fantômas.
+Moderated by film critic Nick Pinkerton, in co-operation with film magazine Fantômas.

 Fabrice du Welz

 Thu 21.10 - 15:45 - Studio Skoop 1 - after the screening of Inexorable.

 His unique approach to genre filmmaking has made Belgian director Fabrice du Welz one of the most interesting out there.
 His latest feature, Inexorable, is a domestic thriller which - yet again - brings out the best in du Welz.

 Wed 20.10 - 20:00 - Kinepolis 4 - in combination with the screening of Cow.

 Andrea Arnold is one of Britain’s most influential directors.
 Her films often focus on vulnerable people on the margins of a capitalist society.
 She has won the Prix du Jury in Cannes three times, with Red Road (2006), Fish Tank (2009) and American Honey (2016).